juandebravo/google_client/README.md

   * Fetch the list of user calendars
   * Create a new calendar
   * Retrieve a specific calendar
-  * Fetch calendar events, filtering by:
+  * Fetch calendar events, filtering by specific event id, time interval (and more coming)
-    * specific event id
-    * time interval
   * Delete calendar
   * Create event
   * Delete event